patrick-ogrady/website/hackmd/vryx-poc.md

 Don't believe me?
 You can reproduce it here with a single command: <TODO>

+Sustained for X hrs (could keep going, no increase in disk)

 ## Task
 * 10M Accounts
 * ~2.5M Unique Accounts Active per 60s (~100k state changes per second)